 Senior pilots will fly fewer flights in a day because they fly international, longer routes.

-As mentioned, as senior pilots are more likely to fly long-haul, this might mean they only fly a few legs during a week, or just 2-3 legs in the case of ultra long haul flights.
+As mentioned, as senior pilots are more likely to and even prefer flying long-haul, this might mean they only fly a few legs during a week, or just 2-3 legs in the case of ultra long haul flights.

 The number of flights a junior pilot does in a day can vary significantly to their more experienced, senior counterparts.

 Compared to a senior pilot, over the course of the same week, a junior regional pilot may fly 20-30 legs.

 The difference can be explained by junior pilots who fly for major airlines being required to fly domestically for a few years before being able to fly internationally from international airports.